 About Me

-I am an open-source software engineer, currently working at Decodable, involved with data streaming based on Apache Flink.
-Before joining Decodable, I spent ten years at Red Hat, where I led the Debezium project, a platform for change data capture.
+I am an open-source software engineer in the Java and data streaming space.
+I currently work as a Technologist at Confluent.
+In my past role at Decodable I focused on developer outreach and helped them build their stream processing platform based on on Apache Flink.
+Prior to that, I spent ten years at Red Hat, where I led the Debezium project, a platform for change data capture.

 I have been a long-time committer to multiple open-source projects, including Hibernate, kcctl, JfrUnit, MapStruct and Deptective; I also serve as the spec lead for Bean Validation 2.0 (first at the JCP, now under the Jakarta EE umbrella at the Eclipse Foundation).